ClementMillet/PING/README.md

 The project contains a python script for training using finetuning on the resnet model, and another to evaluate the model.\
 The web service use flask, and is containerized via docker.

+The web app takes an image and returns a str object, with the label 'rock' if there the classifier detect the presence of a rock in an image, else it returns the name of the imagenet class that the base resnet model has predicted.

 ## Requirements

 Pytorch, sk-learn, pandas and scikit-image are required modules to run the training.\